doenerium6969/doenerium-fixed/README.md

 > - <strike>Stable Version recive log by Telegram</strike>
 > - Firefox stealer
 >
-> - [Click here](https://t.me/doenerium69/4044/4045) to request new features that you would like to see in the next version of our product ?
+> - [Click here](https://t.me/doenerium69/4044/4045) to request new features that you would like to see in the next version of our software ?
 <a id="license"></a>

 ---